cr8ivecodesmith/djdraft/README.md

 ### Database

-This app is configured with PostgresSQL in mind.
+This app is configured with PostgreSQL/MySQL in mind.

 ### Environmental variables